Hand Pain and Problems

 Soft, fluid-filled cysts can develop on the front or back of the hand for no apparent The most common symptoms for ganglion cysts include:

 Wrist pain that gets worse with repeated use or irritation

 A slow growing, localized swelling, with mild aching and weakness in the wrist An apparent cyst that is smooth, firm, rounded, or tender

 The symptoms of ganglion cysts may look like other health conditions or problems.
 Always see your healthcare provider for a diagnosis.

 At first, when the cyst is small and painless, treatment is usually not needed.
-Only when the cyst begins to grow and hand function is treatment usually necessary.
-Treatment Tendons are the tough cords of tissue that connect muscles to bones.
+Only when the cyst begins to grow and hand function is affected is treatment usually necessary.
+Tendons are the tough cords of tissue that connect muscles to bones.
 Two major problems a tendon.
 It can affect any tendon.
-But it is most often seen in the wrist and fingers.
+But it's most often seen in the wrist and fingers.
 When the tendons become irritated, swelling, pain, and discomfort will occur.
 Tenosynovitis is the inflammation of the lining of the tendon sheaths which enclose the tendons.
 The tendon sheath is often the site which becomes inflamed.
 But both the sheath and the tendon can become inflamed at the same time.
 The cause of tenosynovitis is often unknown.
 But usually strain, overuse, injury, or excessive exercise may be a factor.
 Tendonitis may also be linked to disease such as diabetes or rheumatoid Common tendon disorders include: